ToposInstitute/RelationalThinking-Book/chp4-graph-relationships.md

 +++

-:::{admonition} Answer
+:::{admonition} Puzzle 7 Solution:
 :class: dropdown
-Five.
+Seven; Three injections and four maps to self-loops.

-Note how Algebraic Julia is able to specialize to the case of Reflexive graphs....something something.
+Note how AlgebraicJulia succeeds at counting these morphisms correctly.
+Moreover, it uses the same mechanism as for directed graphs, no need to write specialized code for reflexive graphs something something.

 :::